vlang/vsl/examples/plot_saddle_surface/README.md

 # Example - plot_saddle_surface 📘

-This example demonstrates the usage of the V Scientific Library for various purposes.
+This example demonstrates the usage of the V Scientific Library for plotting a saddle surface.

 ## Instructions